Boos at Bayreuth, but Brunnhilde shines for Wagner 200th

-BAYREUTH, Germany (Reuters) - The gods did not go up in flames but the audience erupted in a fury of booing on Wednesday night as an unorthodox new staging of Richard Wagner’s “Ring” cycle for his 200th birthday at his opera house in Bayreuth came to a near-riotous conclusion.
+BAYREUTH, Germany, July 31 (Reuters) - The gods did not go up in flames but the audience erupted in a fury of booing on Wednesday night as an unorthodox new staging of Richard Wagner’s “Ring” cycle for his 200th birthday at his opera house in Bayreuth came to a near-riotous conclusion.

-Radical Berlin theatre director Frank Castorf, who had teased, challenged, mocked and scandalized the audience over the four-opera cycle that featured slinky Rhine Maidens, simulated oral sex and gangster-style characters stood center stage acknowledging the audience’s displeasure for some 10 minutes at the end of “Gotterdammerung” (“The Twilight of the Gods”).
+Radical Berlin theatre director Frank Castorf, who had teased, challenged, mocked and scandalised the audience over the four-opera cycle that featured slinky Rhine Maidens, simulated oral sex and gangster-style characters stood centre stage acknowledging the audience’s displeasure for some 10 minutes at the end of “Gotterdammerung” (“The Twilight of the Gods”).

 Castorf, who was born in 1951 in then-communist East Germany and had a reputation in the 1980s and 1990s as one of the bad boys of German theatre, egged the audience on, gesturing to them to boo louder and even suggesting through hand motions that it was the audience, and not him, who were out of their minds.